Files, Storage, and Securing your Data

 Your home directory is the ONLY directory that gets backed up by the Division of IT.
 You should copy your precious, irreplaceable files (custom codes, summarized results, etc) here.

-Home directories are limited by a 10 GB "soft quota" policy.
+Home directories on the Deepthought clusters are limited by a 10 GB "soft quota" policy.
 Realizing the need for storage can sometimes vary dramatically over the span of a few days, we have adopted a policy with some flexibility in this regard.
 There is no hard limit (short of available disk space) on how much you can store in your home directory, but your usage is monitored daily.
 If it exceeds 10 GB, you will receive email informing you of such and asking you to rectify it.
 You are given 7 days to bring your usage back under 10 GB.
 If you are engaged in some activity wherein you need to use more than 10 GB in your home directory for a few days, feel free to do so and this policy allows for that.
 After 7 days, however, the email will be stronger in tone, and will go to systems staff.
 At that point, you must bring your home directory usage down below 10 GB ASAP or be in violation of our policy.
 Failure to comply in a timely manner can lead to the loss of privileges to use the cluster.